Dry Eye Sydrome,causes and treatment

 14. eye injuries, including burning.

-18. Meibomianitis, a condition that changes the normal tear film, can sometimes cause or exacerbate dry eye syndrome.
+18. Meibomianitis, a disorder that alters the natural tear film, can occasionally induce or aggravate dry eye syndrome.

 What exactly is dry eye?